Create Workspaces, Projects, Users and Roles

 demo-devops) and click OK.
 You can also add an alias and description for the project.

-- Go to Project Management and select Project Members.
-Click Invite Member to grant
+Go to Project Management and select Project Members.
+Click Invite to invite user

 operator, who is allowed to create pipelines and credentials.

-Congratulations!
 You are now familiar with the multi-tenant management system of KubeSphere.
-In the next several tutorials, the account
+In other tutorials, user

 project-regular will also be used to demonstrate how to create applications and resources in a project or DevOps project.